Msingi-AI/msingi1/README.md

 We split this into a training set (90%) and validation set (10%) to make sure the model was learning properly.

+#### Msingi1 153M Dataset
+For Msingi1 153M, we significantly expanded our dataset to 705 million tokens, approximately 8 times larger than the Msingi1 dataset.
+This expanded corpus includes:

+- Additional news sources from East Africa
+- More contemporary web content
+- Educational materials and academic texts
+- Government publications and legal documents
+- Community forums and social media content
+- Literature and creative writing

+The larger dataset provides better coverage of diverse language use and improves the model's ability to generate coherent text across different domains.
+With 153M parameters and 705M tokens, Msingi1 153M has a much better token-to-parameter ratio of approximately 4.6:1, which helps prevent overfitting while enabling better language understanding.

 ### The Training Process

+#### Msingi1 Training
-Training was surprisingly efficient:
+Training Msingi1 was surprisingly efficient:

 - Each epoch (full pass through the data) took only about 30 minutes on good GPU hardware
-- We processed 8 examples at a time, but used a trick called gradient accumulation to effectively train on 64 examples at once
+- We processed 8 examples at a time, but used gradient accumulation to effectively train on 64 examples at once
-- We've completed 3 epochs so far and are extending to 5 to see if we can improve further
+- We completed 3 epochs and extended to 5 to see if we could improve further

+#### Msingi1 153M Training
+For Msingi1 153M, we leveraged an A100 GPU to handle the larger dataset and implemented several optimizations:

+- Training ran for 4 epochs with a learning rate of 3e-4 and cosine decay schedule
+- Used batch size of 8 with gradient accumulation steps of 8 (effective batch size of 64)
+- Implemented mixed precision (FP16) training for memory efficiency
+- Utilized gradient checkpointing to reduce memory usage
+- Added Weights & Biases integration for detailed training monitoring
+- Generated sample text during evaluation to assess qualitative improvements
+- Saved checkpoints at regular intervals (every 1000 steps) and at the end of each epoch

 ### What We've Learned

+#### Insights from Msingi1
-After training for 3 epochs:
+After training Msingi1 for 3 epochs:

 1. The model learned Swahili grammar remarkably well - it handles the complex prefix and suffix systems that make Swahili challenging
 2. Training is surprisingly fast - each epoch takes just 30 minutes on decent hardware
 3. The model has a "news bias" - it tends to drift toward news-style content because that's what dominated our training data

+#### Insights from Msingi1 153M
+Our experience with Msingi1 153M has taught us additional lessons:

+1. **Smaller can be better**: The 153M parameter model (down from 336M) with more data achieves better results than the larger model
+2. **Data diversity matters**: The expanded dataset helps reduce domain bias and improves generation quality
+3. **Monitoring is essential**: Tracking metrics through WandB provides valuable insights into training dynamics
+4. **Parameter efficiency**: A better token-to-parameter ratio (4.6:1) leads to more efficient learning
+5. **Regularization techniques**: Increased dropout (0.15) helps prevent overfitting despite the smaller model size

-## Results: What Msingi1 Can (and Can't) Do
+## Results: What Our Models Can (and Can't) Do

+### Msingi1 Text Generation

 Let's look at what happens when we ask Msingi1 to complete a simple greeting: